sandersaares/DocumentAuthoring/docs/Administrator.md

 Log in to GitHub with this account and add a new Personal Access Token with the following scopes: repo, read:user, user:email, admin:repo_hook.

 In Azure DevOps, add a new service connection to the account.
-Specify GitHub as the type and enter with the token that you just created.
+Specify GitHub as the type and enter the token that you just created.

 You will need to reference this service connection later, so remember its name.